5 Best Laptops For World of Warcraft – The War Within & Classic (2025)

 GPU: 4050 RTX 95W – 6GB vRAM

-- The 4050RTX runs on a more recent architecutre which uses less power.
-This means less heat and longer lifespan.
+- It runs on a more recent architecture that consumes less power, meaning lower heat output and a longer lifespan.

 CPU: Intel Core i5-13420H vs AMD Ryzen 5 7535HS